Skip to main content

 • The game features enjoyable gameplay with good music and an intriguing story, making it a solid entry in the Metroidvania genre.

-• Despite some bugs, the game is fully playable and offers a fun experience, especially as players progress and gain new abilities.
+• Despite some bugs, the game is fully playable and offers a fun experience with fast-paced gameplay and beautiful artwork.

 • The game suffers from various bugs and glitches that can lead to frustrating gameplay experiences, including game-breaking issues.

-• The initial difficulty is high due to a weak character, which may deter some players before they can enjoy the upgrades.
+• The initial difficulty is high due to a weak character, which may deter some players before they can enjoy the progression.

 • story